 How Do Minimum and Subminimum Wages Affect Employment of People with Disabilities? (with Doug Kruse and Shailee Manandhar)

 While there has been extensive analysis of the effects of minimum wage laws on employment in general, there has been no direct analysis of their effect on the employment of people with disabilities.
-In addition, there has not been rigorous analysis of the effects of the subminimum wage provision of the Fair Standards Labor Act, which allows employers to pay subminimum wages to workers with disabilities under certain circumstances.
+In addition, there has not been a rigorous analysis of the effects of the subminimum wage provision of the Fair Labor Standards Act, which allows employers to pay subminimum wages to workers with disabilities under certain circumstances.
 This practice is controversial; the Biden administration and many federal legislators support phasing out subminimum wage employment, and many states have been phasing such programs out.
-In this study we are using American Community Survey and Current Population Survey data over the 2008-2022 period, combined with state-level data on changes in minimum and subminimum wage provisions, to do a stacked triple-difference analysis of their effects on the employment and earnings of people with disabilities.
+In this study, we use American Community Survey and Current Population Survey data over the 2008-2022 period, combined with state-level data on changes in minimum and subminimum wage provisions, to do a stacked triple-difference analysis of their effects on the employment and earnings of people with disabilities.